thwinter2/DevOps/README.md

 The [iTrust build job](cm/build-scripts/jjb-jobs/iTrust.yml) steps are then run when the user types in `pipeline build iTrust -u <user> -p <password>`:

-1. The build job checks out the iTrust repository from the NCSU GitHub using the account username and API key given in the Setup command, but has since been store as the Jenkins credentials.
+1. The build job checks out the iTrust repository from the NCSU GitHub using the account username and API key given in the Setup command, but has since been stored as the Jenkins credentials.
 2. The build job then copies the [application.yml](application.yml) information from the /bakerx/ location and into the iTrust application.yml file.
 3. The Maven tests, integration tests, and checkstyle tests are then run.
 4. The Code Coverge is then calculated using the added JaCoCo plugin for Jenkins.
 We utilized build gates to make sure the build fails if the code coverage is not a certain percentage.
-5. The Jenkins function recordIssues is then utilized to use the checkstyle test results.
+5. The Jenkins function recordIssues from the warnings-ng Jenkins plugin is then utilized to use the checkstyle test results.
 If there are any checkstyle errors, the build is gated so that it will fail.
 6. We then run some clean up steps regardless of whether the build succeeds or fails.
-We log into MySQL and drop the iTrust2_test database if it exists, then kill all Google Chrome processes, and then kill stray jetty processes on port 9001 using the fuser plugin.
+We log into MySQL and drop the iTrust2_test database if it exists, then kill all Google Chrome processes, and then kill stray jetty processes on port 9001 using the fuser unix command.
 7. Finally, we run the general cleanWS() function to clean the Jenkins workspace.

 Passing Cucumber Tests: